Barlingson/GhII_districts_interview_question/README.md

 # GhII_districts_interview_question
-We were asked to solve 28 districts of malawi and make every district (Node) should get coonected to its neiboring districts(edges).
-I have used forced smulation algorithm to create force-directed layout using D3.js  tool
+We were asked to solve 28 districts of malawi and make every district (Node)  get connected to its neiboring districts(edges).
+I have used forced simulation algorithm to create force-directed layout using D3.js  tool.
+The code uses HTML5 and Javascript programming  language.

 Instructions:
 1. Open index.html in your browser to view and interact with the Malawi districts force-directed graph.